In chess, a lot is about proper memorization. Not only opening lines but important endgames and patterns should be stored in our brains.

 - What is my plan?
 Turns into: Why is this the best plan?

-Now instead of trying to remember some move by move opening lines over and over again, these lines make sense to me.
-Even if I forget a detail it will be possible to find it at the board.
+Now, instead of trying to remember some move-by-move opening lines over and over again, these lines make sense to me.
+Even if I forget a detail it will be possible to find it on the board.

 Additionally, instead of only knowing what I do wrong, I start to understand the reasons behind my mistake.
 This is crucial in order to cure it!

 All great things are not easy.
 Finding the answer to why is much harder than finding the answer to what.
 But once found, you will enjoy the benefit for much longer.